yminsky/ocaml-user-experience/concrete-suggestions.md

 should be dune.

-For users who prefer an IDE-style experience, like that available in vscode and in emacs if it is configured for it, the editor itself should be the primary interface.
+For users who prefer an IDE-style experience, like that available in vscode (and in emacs, when configured as such), the editor itself should be the primary interface.
 The command-line should be convenient and intuitive to use alongside the editor, but users should rarely or never need to reach for the command-line.